opentechschool-zurich/resources/git-tutorial/introduction-to-git.md

 You might want to add further `README.md` files in other folders of your project.
 As an example you could create one in the `assets/` folder and list there the links and license text for the assets you are using.

 Some Git tool (like the Github and Gitlab websites) will show you the content of the `README.md` file, when you get into the project or the folder.

+### Save vs. commit

+Why do you need to commit a file, when you already have saved it?
+What's the difference?

+When you're writing a program, you need to save your code before you can run and test it.
+There are good chances that the code will now work or not work as you expected.
+You will then modify and save it again until you're happy with it.

+When you're task is completed, you've made a step in your code, you can commit your changes: the golden rule is to only commit code that works correctly and to commit as soon as it works (in the real world, we're often a bit lazy and people _sometimes_ commit multiple changes at once...).

 ### `.gitignore`